Improve Soil Test Recommendations

 Having an aerial photo of the farm that includes tract numbers, field names or numbers and locations of sensitive features to be avoided is a standard part of a nutrient management plan.
 Use the web soil survey site to generate this map, and then draw in the field boundaries and highlight the sensitive or setback areas so the landowner has a visual record of the plan.
 You can also use the printed map to show locations where soil samples were extracted and the label you used for that sample.

-Ed Rayburn, Extension Specialists WVU Extension Service, Agriculture and
+Ed Rayburn, Retired WVU Extension Specialist, Agriculture and Natural

 Jackie Strager, Assistant Director for Technical Services, Natural Resource